everydaycode20/color-picker/README.md

 ![gif](https://user-images.githubusercontent.com/63354464/130674745-78b6d994-7749-42dd-bb92-3d2fb9a7a269.gif)

-I was curious about how color pickers work behind the scenes I made this simple color picker.
+I was curious about how color pickers work behind the scenes, so I made this simple color picker.
 I started implementing my approach until I found out it was better to use existing ones like HSV or HSL color mode approaches.

 ### Useful resources